dansmyers/dansmyers.github.io-archived/_posts/2017-06-25-Littles_Result_and_Customer_Churn.md

 A little numerical computation will verify that the sum of these terms converges to 200 customers per month.
-Therefore, under the assumptions of 50% churn rate and a recruitment rate of 100 customers per months, the business will have an average of 200 customers in service at each period.
+Therefore, under the assumptions of 50% churn rate and a recruitment rate of 100 customers per month, the business will have an average of 200 customers in service at each period.

-To get 1000 customers per month, multiple the input rate by 5 to find you need 500 signups per period.
+To get 1000 customers per month, multiply the input rate by 5 to find you need 500 signups per period.
 Done!

 ## Little's Result